theodi/ODI/charter/governance-team.md

 Purpose: track progress and communicate with everyone, internally and externally

-Scope: applies to all Node levels
+Scope: Applies to all Node levels.
+Applies only to work specifically related to ODI.

 1. use Trello (or equiv) to track tasks - open to whole team (see example)
 1. publish a ‘reasonably anonymised’ public dashboard of quarterly objectives (see example)